-Black willow is a deciduous tree that is famous for its irregular shape.
+The black willow is a deciduous tree famous for its irregular shape.
 It is the only species in the genus Salix found in North America and Europe.
 It can grow very fast, reaching up to 20 meters high (65 ft).
 The trunk diameter of this type of tree may vary between 60 cm (24 inches) and 2 m (6.5 ft).
 The bark is relatively thin, smooth, and dark grey or blackish.
-Willows are among the most common trees in the United Kingdom, particularly in Scotland, outnumber native trees.
+Willows are among the most common trees in the United Kingdom, particularly in Scotland, and outnumber native trees.

 The willow leaves are pretty simple, with two leaf shoots on the same tree.
 They are slender and yellowish-green, about 2 to 5 centimeters (0.79 to 1.97 in) long, but they can reach up to 10 cm (3.9 in).

 The tree leaves grow at the base of the stem, which has small fine roots that help the tree stand upright.
-The leaves are covered with fine hair along the stems, and they can easily detach from the twig when touched.
+The leaves are covered with fine hair along the stems and can easily detach from the twig when touched.

 Before the leaves appear on the trees, the willow flowers in late winter or spring grow in clusters of three to six, and they have a strong fragrance that is very noticeable.
-Willows are dioecious, which means that each tree has either male or female flowers.
+Willows are dioecious, meaning each tree has either male or female flowers.
 Male flowers have four stamens, while females only have two stamens and a three-carpel ovary.

 It can be red or yellow when ripe, but it becomes dark brown soon after the pollination occurs.
 For this reason, willow flowers are mainly white to avoid being eaten by animals that usually eat fruits with high nutritional value.